 He grabs his brother’s hand and runs off to climb a tree.
 I know he doesn’t get it – he’s only 5, after all.
 I’m 33 and just beginning to comprehend what it means to be whole within yourself.
 But, I tell him because he needs to know.

 And, I tell him because I need to hear it.

-If you’re feeling a little lost, here are a few tips on how to start finding yourself again.
+If you’re feeling a little lost, here are a five tips on how to start finding yourself again.

 I knew a lack of exercise had to do with how I was feeling, but I couldn’t quite figure out how to work gym time into our busy lives.
 So, I started small; I started doing pushups before bed.
 Once I got stronger, I found that my motivation to exercise started to increase, and I took up boxing.
 Having an athletic outlet not only made me feel stronger physically but mentally, as well.
 I started to feel more purposeful and sure of myself and began behaving that way, too.

 2. Check in with someone who knows you

 When I talked to my husband about my funk, he asked when the last time I read a book was.
 What was the last thing I wrote?
 I was annoyed, because, hello, when do I have time for these things, but I knew he was right.
 Once I started putting some time back into the things that make me me – like reading, writing, and sitting outside for a few minutes just to watch the trees sway in the breeze – I started to feel like myself again.

 They say it takes a village to raise a child, and that’s true.
 But, it also takes a village to raise a mother.
 Your ride-or-dies – whether that’s your partner, siblings, friends, neighbors, parents, therapist, or any other combination – will lift you back up.
 But, you have to take the first step and talk to them.
 And then take the second step and let them lift you.